apache/james-project/src/adr/0053-email-rate-limiting.md

 ## Consequences

-- When having change the rate limit config, We need to restart James.
+- When having a change in the rate limit configuration, we need to restart James.
 - Only protocols allowing to submit emails make sense here so SMTP and JMAP.
 - It is more than acceptable to lose all redis data, which is equivalent to resetting the rate limiting.